Netflix looks to hook subscribers with ‘Arrested’

 Netflix CEO Reed Hastings isn’t done disrupting things yet.
 He is spending more than $2 billion annually, including about $200 million to finance original programming that can be watched on traditional computers, smartphones, tablets, video game consoles and Internet-connected TVs.

 By expanding its library of content, Netflix is hoping people will decide to spend their idle time on its Internet video service rather than play video games, fraternize on Facebook, surf cable or satellite TV or watch a DVD.
-(Netflix started out as a DVD-by-mail rental service, but it is phasing that out in favor of Internet streaming.)

 More like this story